Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

 The fields that are not listed in the `payment update` structure, such as the calculated amounts, are displayed as read-only labels.

-*Shipment Method* with updated label is a dropdown list with available shipments methods, the *Due Date* is displayed as a date only, and the *Currency Rate* is shown as a string that we build in our customized entity.
+*Shipment Method* with an updated label is a dropdown list with available shipment methods, the *Due Date* is displayed as a date only, and the *Currency Rate* is shown as a string that we build in our customized entity.